rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

   - database
   - architecture
 metaTitle: "Oracle GoldenGate microservices architecture"
-metaDescription: "You can use OGG-MA to configure and manage data replication by using an HTML user interface."
+metaDescription: "You can use OGG MA to configure and manage data replication by using an HTML user interface."
 ogTitle: "Oracle GoldenGate microservices architecture"
-ogDescription: "You can use OGG-MA to configure and manage data replication by using an HTML user interface."
+ogDescription: "You can use OGG MA to configure and manage data replication by using an HTML user interface."
 ---

-Oracle&reg; GoldenGate&reg; supports two architectures: the classic architecture and the Oracle GoldenGate Microservices Architecture (OGG-MA).
+Oracle&reg; GoldenGate&reg; supports two architectures: the classic architecture and the Oracle GoldenGate Microservices Architecture (OGG MA).

-Classic architecture has standard extract, replicat, pump and receiver functions and is managed by the GoldenGate Software Command Interpreter (ggsci).
+Classic architecture has standard `extract`, `replicat`, `pump`, and `receiver` functions and is managed by the GoldenGate Software Command Interpreter (GGSCI).

-OGG-MA is a restful application programmer interface (API) microservices-based architecture that enables you to install, configure, monitor, and manage Oracle GoldenGate services through a web-based user interface.
-OGG-MA was introduced in version GoldenGate 12.3 and was designed from the perspective cloud operations.
+OGG MA is a restful application program interface (API) microservices-based architecture that enables you to install, configure, monitor, and manage Oracle GoldenGate services through a web-based user interface.
+OGG MA was introduced in version GoldenGate 12.3 and was designed from the perspective of cloud operations.

 <!-- more -->

 ### Oracle GoldenGate microservices components

-You can use OGG-MA to configure and manage data replication by using an HTML user interface.
+You can use OGG MA to configure and manage data replication by using an HTML user interface.

-OGG_MA has five main components.
+OGG MA has five main components.
 The following diagram illustrates how replication processes operate within a secure Rest API environment:

 ![]({% asset_path 2019-07-03-oracle-goldengate-microservices-architecture/Picture1.png %})